[Editor’s note: This story was previously published in February 2019. It has since been updated and republished.]

 Instead of using exchanges, such trades occur over computer networks.

-Stocks end up on the pink sheets either because they either fail to meet or have not attempted to meet the listing requirements of the New York Stock Exchange or the Nasdaq.
+Stocks end up on the pink sheets either because they either don’t meet or have not attempted to meet the listing requirements of the New York Stock Exchange or the Nasdaq.
 Often OTC stocks have become penny stocks involuntarily.
 They often fail to meet listing requirements due to financial strains.

 However, one should not assume all OTC stocks trade as penny stocks near bankruptcy.
 In fact, some OTC stocks have become some of the largest and most successful companies in the world.
 This sometimes occurs with foreign companies that trade on the major exchanges in their home countries.